-Legal requirements 5.1
+5.1 Legal requirements 🤜

-- The licence applicant/holder must demonstrate how applicable environmental legal а requirements are met, including that all necessary environmental consents and permits are in place. - b Where the applicant/licence holder is not the manufacturer of the plaster or plasterboard product(s), the applicant/licence holder must have a documented requirement for the manufacturer(s) to manage its compliance with applicable environmental regulatory requirements (for example, via supply contract conditions).
+- a The licence applicant/holder must demonstrate how applicable environmental legal requirements are met, including that all necessary environmental consents and permits are in place. - b Where the applicant/licence holder is not the manufacturer of the plaster or plasterboard product(s), the applicant/licence holder must have a documented requirement for the manufacturer(s) to manage its compliance with applicable environmental regulatory requirements (for example, via supply contract conditions).